Education is a very broad concept. Here I narrow my comment on mass education only, such as schools.

 If it sounds less aspiring, because it is a humbler foundation for mass education.
 It is on this humbler foundation that mass education may have a much better chance to actually succeed and to serve its proper purpose.

-Given the above understanding, however, I’d say that achieving high efficiency of learning is a great value, even though it is not a fundamental value of human life.
+Given the above understanding, however, I’d say that achieving high efficiency of learning is a noble goal with great value, even though it is not the most fundamental value of human life.

 The greatest drive of every industrialization is its ability to increase the efficiency and productivity (生产力）.
 This may sound plain and unexciting, but efficiency and productivity (生产力) is the heart of every industrial revolution.
 Education is no exception when viewed as an industry.
 So those who desire to change education for the better should just set their hope at a lower and more practical level for a technological industrial revolution in education, rather than a political and social revolution.

 It is a humbler function of school education.
 Leave the more fundamental values such as faith and morality to the freedom of individuals.
-Fear God (敬畏 神）and honor God, God will raise up a moral generation.
-On this fundamental ground, good education may help make the generation more productive and more useful, which is an added value.
+Fear God (敬畏 神）and honor God, God will raise a moral generation.
+On this fundamental ground, good education may help make the generation more productive and more useful, which is an added value, but nothing more.